algorandfoundation/specs/dev/crypto.md

 ### FALCON

-Algorand uses a deterministic version of [falcon scheme][falcon].
+Algorand uses a [deterministic][deterministic-falcon] version of [falcon scheme][falcon].
 Falcon is quantum resilient and a SNARK friendly digital signature scheme used to sign in StateProofs.
 Falcon signatures contains salt version.
 Algorand only accepts signatures with salt version = 0.

 The library defines the following sizes: